lewiscj97/OOD_exercise/README.md

 ```

 * Do you understand it?
 * Are you able to use all the features?
-Use the spec file for example of how to use the code.
+Read the spec file for examples of how to use the code.
 * Can you spot ways of improving it?
 * Are there things you learnt from it?
 * Can you spot some good candidates for classes that could be extracted?